-A storm has been brewing in workplaces worldwide over the last few decades and many countries have recognised the dangers of stress and its effects n the workplace.
+A storm has been brewing in workplaces worldwide over the last few decades and many countries have recognized the dangers of stress and its effects n the workplace.

 If you believe stress is killing business productivity, don’t wait any longer.

-The following list of workplace stress organisations can you assist you with valuable information, advice and recommendations for implementing workplace stress management programs for your company.
+The following list of workplace stress organizations can you assist you with valuable information, advice and recommendations for implementing workplace stress management programs for your company.

 Stress Organizations in the USA